sjaakjules/Vault-Megafauna/project-structure.dissemination.isea.application2.md

 ## Knowing an Endling (Thematic Statement 200-500 words)

 >Endling (n.)
 The last surviving individual of a species of animal or plant.
 The National Museum of Australia

-Scientists describe an endling as the last known individual of a species.

 We focus on plants.